Be sure to check out all the posts, giveaways, and sponsors in the HELP! for the Homeschool Mom series!

 But for more extended, not easily resolvable situations, you may need to fall back, establish order, and be willing to fall back as needed.
 In the case of our house fire, our fall back lasted the duration of our hotel stay.
 Once we were re-settled and had acquired some curriculum and books again, we re-established a routine of sorts.
 That being said, the year was full of insurance dealings, re-building decisions, a lot of hard physical work and grief.
 While we established a routine, we fell back many times during the year.

 Also, you don’t need a crisis to utilize a fall-back.
 Sometimes we get a little worn with a day-to-day routine and need a change of pace to keep morale up.
 Take a picnic and a good book to the park (see what I did there- two fall-backs wrapped into one!).
 Vitamin D therapy does everybody a bit of good, and you will find yourself refreshed and ready to tackle your routine again.
+If you are still feeling down then maybe you should think about visiting a psychiatrist to help you get rid of anything holding you back.

 Fall-backs are, at their essence, breaks.
 Permit yourself to change things up, take a break and utilize your fall-back!